flightaware/kafkatcl/README.md

 KafkaTcl, a Tcl interface to the Apache Kafka distributed messaging system
 ===

-CassTcl provides a Tcl interface to the KafkaTcl C language API.
+KafkaTcl provides a Tcl interface to the Kafka C language API "librdkafka".

 Functionality
 ---